splineops/splineops/docs/user-guide/02_resize.rst

   aliasing artefacts compared to plain cubic, at the cost of only a modest runtime overhead.

+The first figure below shows the global image, the ROI used for metrics, and the same ROI after a first-pass SplineOps antialiasing shrink, all at a zoom factor of :math:`z = 0.15`:

 .. image:: /auto_examples/03_resampling_using_nd_samples/images/sphx_glr_03_06_benchmarking_010.png
    :align: center
    :width: 100%

+The next figure compares the **color ROI** for the main cubic methods (Original, SplineOps Standard, SplineOps Antialiasing, OpenCV, SciPy, scikit-image, PyTorch bicubic).
+It highlights visual differences such as aliasing and ringing in fine detail:

 .. image:: /auto_examples/03_resampling_using_nd_samples/images/sphx_glr_03_06_benchmarking_015.png
    :align: center
    :width: 100%

+The following figure shows the **normalized signed error** in the grayscale ROI for the same main subset of methods.
+Zero error is mid-gray; brighter or darker regions indicate positive or negative deviations from the original:

 .. image:: /auto_examples/03_resampling_using_nd_samples/images/sphx_glr_03_06_benchmarking_012.png
    :align: center
    :width: 100%

+The next figure compares the **color ROI** for the antialiasing-focused subset (Original, SplineOps Standard, SplineOps Antialiasing, Pillow BICUBIC, scikit-image cubic with anti-aliasing, PyTorch bicubic with antialiasing).
+This isolates how different antialiasing strategies affect fine structure:

 .. image:: /auto_examples/03_resampling_using_nd_samples/images/sphx_glr_03_06_benchmarking_016.png
    :align: center
    :width: 100%

+The companion figure shows the **normalized signed error** in the grayscale ROI for this antialiasing subset, again with mid-gray indicating zero error:

 .. image:: /auto_examples/03_resampling_using_nd_samples/images/sphx_glr_03_06_benchmarking_014.png
    :align: center
    :width: 100%

+The bar chart below summarizes the **round-trip runtime** (forward + backward) for the cubic methods at :math:`z = 0.15` on a 512×768 image.
+You can see that OpenCV and PyTorch are fastest, SplineOps sits comfortably in the middle, and SciPy / scikit-image are significantly slower:

 .. image:: /auto_examples/03_resampling_using_nd_samples/images/sphx_glr_03_06_benchmarking_017.png
    :align: center
    :width: 100%

+Finally, the last figure in this series summarizes **SNR and SSIM per method** for the same configuration, showing that SplineOps Cubic Antialiasing typically attains the highest SNR and SSIM, with the Standard cubic preset tightly grouped with the other classic cubic filters:

 .. image:: /auto_examples/03_resampling_using_nd_samples/images/sphx_glr_03_06_benchmarking_018.png
    :align: center